markjprice/cs10dotnet6/errata.md

 In Step 1, the assigned `string` literal should be `"Homo Sapiens"`.
 In Step 3, the output should be `Bob Smith is a Homo Sapiens`.

+# Bonus Content

+## Page 141 - Appendix A - Exercise 3.1 – Test your knowledge

+Question 6 asked, "What are the three parts of a `for` statement and which of them are required?"

+Answer: The three parts of a `for` statement are the *initializer*, *condition*, and *incrementer* expressions.
+The condition expression is required to evaluate to `true` or `false`, but the other two are optional.

+But the conditional expression is NOT required to evaluate to `true` or `false`.
+Like the other two parts, it is optional.
+If it is missing then the `for` statement will loop forever.

 <!---
 ## Conflicting build servers for Omnisharp with Visual Studio Code